The Benefits of Probiotics for Birds

 When Probiotics Can Help

 Different times of stress in a bird’s life include breeding, molting, fledging, moving, environmental changes, illness, injury, and more.
-Giving your bird an avian probiotic during these times can help prevent digestive issues and disease.
+Giving avian-specific probiotics to birds during these times can help prevent digestive issues and disease.

 It’s also beneficial for birds to receive probiotics during and after antibiotic treatment because antibiotics kill both the good and bad bacteria, which can lead to an overgrowth of bad bacteria.

-The use of daily probiotic supplements is becoming popular in the commercial poultry industry, especially after antibiotic treatment.
+The use of daily probiotic supplements for birds is becoming popular in the commercial poultry industry, especially after antibiotic treatment.
 Probiotics for chickens and turkeys can be beneficial by promoting digestive health.
+Studies have also shown that dietary probiotic supplementation results in increased feed intake and weight gain in poultry.
 Probiotics can also be given to aviary birds and caged birds!

 It’s important to consider your bird’s diet and health before offering a probiotic.
-It’s always a good idea to ask your avian veterinarian for recommendations on supplements.
+It’s always a good idea to ask your avian veterinarian for recommendations on supplements and medical advice for your bird.

 When choosing probiotics for birds, it’s important to choose one that is formulated for birds.
-Acidophilus Forte from Thomas Labs® is a highly concentrated supplement that is targeted for use in birds.
-This Lactobacillus probiotic helps promote gut health and optimize bacteria levels in the gut.
+We recommend using Acidophilus Forte from Thomas Labs®, a probiotic supplement that is targeted for use in birds.
+This Lactobacillus acidophilus probiotic helps promote gut health and optimize bacteria levels in the gut.
 If you’re looking for an avian probiotic to help support and balance probiotic levels in your bird, give Acidophilus Forte a try!

 The materials and information provided on this website are not intended to replace the medical advice or services of your veterinarian or other pet healthcare professional.
 Consult your own veterinarian if you have medical questions concerning diagnosis, treatment, therapy, or medical attention.